TigerBSD/TigerBSD/README.md

 sudo sync
 ```

-Unplug the USB memory stick, plug it into your ThinkPad T520 and power on
+Unplug the USB memory stick after the `sync` command has terminated.
-the machine.
+Plug the USB memory stick into your ThinkPad T520 and power on the machine.

 ### ThinkPad T520 BIOS Setup Utility